sillsdev/mui-language-picker/README.md

   changeName: 'Change Name',
   nameInstruction:
     'If you would like to change the language name enter the new name here.',
+  changeFeatures: 'Change Features',
+  featureInstruction:
+    'Font feastures are optional.
+They are four characters followed by an optional number.',
+  invalidFeature: 'Invalid Feature',
   newName: 'New Language Name',
   change: 'Change',
   noFonts: 'No recommended fonts',